Keira Walsh: Transfer and 2022–23

-At the end of 2022, Walsh featured near the top of several women's football rankings, including coming third on the IFFHS ranking of the Women's World Best Playmaker; entering the Top 10 of the list of the 100 Best Female Footballers; and being named to the FIFPRO World 11.
-With Barcelona having started her in many games of the 2022–23 season, including the most important ones, Walsh won her first title with them with the 2022–23 Supercopa de España: she helped her team to victory playing in both the semi-final and, despite having gone off during extra-time in the semi-final with an injury, the final three days later on 22 January 2023.
+At the end of 2022, Walsh featured near the top of several women's football rankings, including coming third on the IFFHS ranking of the Women's World Best Playmaker and entering the Top 10 of the list of The 100 Best Female Footballers for the first time.
+In early 2023, she was named to the 2022 FIFPRO World 11 and won the inaugural Women's Football Awards International Player of the Year award, as well as being nominated for The Best FIFA Women's Player.
+At the end of the season she placed seventh in the ranking of the 2022–23 UEFA Women's Player of the Year and was included on the 25-person list of GOAL's "World-Class Club".

+Although she faced pressure while adapting to the specialised number 6 role at Barcelona, Walsh "felt much better after the Christmas break"; fellow holding midfielder Patri Guijarro felt they played fluidly together from Christmas onwards and that Walsh had adapted "in record time".
+Increasingly comfortable within the squad, she reached her peak form again.
+A key part of the team from the start of the 2022–23 season, Walsh won her first title with them in January 2023 with the 2022–23 Supercopa de España: she helped Barcelona to victory playing in both the semi-final and, despite having gone off during extra-time in the semi-final with an injury, the final three days later on 22 January.
 In subsequent games, she was rested with the injury; shortly after her return she scored her first goal for Barcelona, on 5 February against Real Betis, with a shot from outside the box.